 Zeroconf / Bonjour

-Zeroconf also called Bonjour (name of Apple implementation) is set of technologies that allow more easily communication between computers without configuration.
-To be short:
+Zeroconf also called Bonjour (name of Apple implementation) or Avahi (name of Linux implementation), is a set of technologies that allow more easily communication between computers without configuration.

 - It makes able to reach the robot on your local network without having to know its IP address